theapplegates/rollyourownlazyload/src/site/index.md

 Take a look at [the code on GitHub]({{ pkg.repository.url }}), or read on, for more explanation and examples.

 {% set somePhotos = [
-  {url: "natalya-letunova-c_unsplash.jxl", credit: "Natalya Letunova", creditURL: "https://unsplash.com/photos/a-squirrel-sitting-on-the-ground-in-the-woods-c_KfK8v9aQ4?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash"}
+  {url: "natalya-letunova-c_unsplash.jpg", credit: "Natalya Letunova", creditURL: "https://unsplash.com/photos/a-squirrel-sitting-on-the-ground-in-the-woods-c_KfK8v9aQ4?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash"}
 ] %}
 <section class="post-teaser">
 {%- for photo in somePhotos %}